Who we are

 kate hudson

-Kate Hudson is general secretary of the Campaign for Nuclear Disarmament and a peace and anti-war campaigner nationally and internationally.
+Kate Hudson was the general secretary of the Campaign for Nuclear Disarmament from 2010-2024 and is a peace and anti-war campaigner nationally and internationally.

 Read more